ojitha/ojitha.github.io/_drafts/2024-02-03-elastic_tika1.md

 ## Install Spark

-I am using an AWS Glue container to run the spark 3.x.
+I am using an AWS Glue container to run Spark 3.x.

-Here the docker-compose.yaml file:
+Here is the docker-compose.yaml file:

 ```bash
 version: '3.9'